Annual Meeting

 Failure to attend the annual meeting is grounds for discontinuation of the award.

-The 2012 Annual Meeting will be Wednesday, October 3 (afternoon) through Friday, October 5 (mid-afternoon) in Las Vegas.
+The 2024 Annual Meeting will be Tuesday, October 8 through Friday, October 11 in Denver.

 Timing

 Annual meetings are generally in October, although some have been in September or November.
-They begin on a Wednesday with a reception, dinner, and Edward Hook Memorial Lecture (usually delivered by an alum of the AMFDP’s precursor program).
+They begin on a Tuesday and continue on Wednesday with career and leadership development workshops, reception, dinner, and Edward Hook Memorial Lecture (usually delivered by an alum).
 Thursday’s program consists of presentations by second-year Scholars and their mentors.
 Friday is devoted to talks by alumni, comments by fourth-year Scholars, and career development workshops.
+All sessions are required for all Scholars.

 Responsibilities